esphome/esphome-docs/components/ota.rst

 ``on_end``
 **********

-This automation will be triggered when an OTA update has completed sucessfully, right before the device is rebooted.
+This automation will be triggered when an OTA update has completed successfully, right before the device is rebooted.

 Because the update has completed, you can safely use an automation action that